Landixbtw/weather_cli/README.md

 Last but not least you need your Weatherstack API key, which you can get with a Weatherstack account.
 You can sign up here: https://weatherstack.com/signup/free
-(With the free api you get 250 request per month, for 10$ a month you get 50,000.)
+(With the free API you get 250 request per month, for 10$ a month you get 50,000.)

 **Before** using ```meson setup builddir``` you have to create the `"WEATHERSTACK_API_KEY.env"` file in `src/resources` (if the folder does not exist, create it) and paste your api key.